mit-ll-responsible-ai/hydra-zen/docs/source/structured_configs.rst

 Hydra supports configurations that are written in a yaml format or in Python via `structured configs <https://hydra.cc/docs/next/tutorials/structured_config/intro>`_.
 Structured configs are `dataclasses <https://docs.python.org/3/library/dataclasses.html>`_ whose type annotations (up to a limited assortment) can be leveraged by Hydra to provide runtime type checking for your configurations.

 An important feature of these structured configs is that they too can be serialized to yaml files by Hydra.
-This is critical, as it ensures that each job is launched using Hydra is fully documented by – and can be reproduced from – a plaint text yaml configuration.
+This is critical, as it ensures that each job that is launched using Hydra is fully documented by – and can be reproduced from – a plain-text yaml configuration.

 A `targeted configuration <https://hydra.cc/docs/next/advanced/instantiate_objects/overview>`_ is designed to instantiate / call an object (a class-object or a function) with particular values. hydra-zen provides functions that are specifically designed to created targeted structured configs.
 For example, suppose that we want to configure the following class

 .. code:: python